AiDAPT-A/2024-Q3-ai-in-architecture/README.md

 The Python tutorials are designed according to the following principles:

 - *No-experience*.
 Students with no or limited background in coding can easily follow it,
+- *Visually-engaged*.
+The toturials are highly visual to make it easier to grasp concepts and ideas,
-- *Application-driven*.
+- *Context-driven*.
 The tutorials are designed around an architectural application / need / question - and *not* around a topic in programming,
-- *Sequential*.
+- *Incremental complexity*.
 The tutorials are ordered from simple to more complex, and build on each other.
 Later tutorials often require the programming skills learned in earlier ones.

 The tutorials are *application-driven* because the tutorials are meant for students in architectural design.
 Therefore, to maximally engage this audience group, a tutorial starts with an architectural application (or need, or question).